Hon. Gina Levy Abadi. Part 18.

 The Law Office of Frederic R. Abramson serves as local counsel for out-of-state attorneys admitted pro hac vice in New York Supreme Court.
 28 years in these courthouses.
 Admitted to SDNY and EDNY since 1997.

-Pro Hac Vice Overview · How Long Does PHV Take? · PHV by Order to Show Cause
+Pro Hac Vice Overview · Do You Need Local Counsel? · PHV by Order to Show Cause

 Explore our per diem attorney services, EBT deposition coverage, and per diem attorney guide.